melanieseltzer/gulp-haml-boilerplate/README.md

 ## Folder Structure

 Develop your site in the `src` directory.
-We use [Sass](http://sass-lang.com/) and [Haml](http://haml.info/) for our preprocessors.

-Run Gulp and your files are compiled to `dist` directory.
+Run `gulp` and your files are compiled to `dist` directory.
 This folder contains your processed (un-minified) CSS/JS/HTML files, the optimized assets (images), fonts, and also minified/uglified CSS/JS/HTML ready for production.

 ```
 gulp-haml-boilerplate/